 World Hearing Day is an annual advocacy event which aims to raise awareness and promote ear and hearing care across the world.
-The theme for World Hearing Day 2016 is ‘Childhood hearing loss: act now, here is how!’
+The theme for the World Hearing Day 2017 is ‘Action for hearing loss: make a sound investment’.

 WHO estimates that approximately 15% of the world’s adult population experience some degree (mild and above) of hearing loss.
 Of these, 360 million live with disabling hearing loss.
 Majority of those with hearing loss live in the less developed areas of the world.